Salary sacrifice is an arrangement with your employer to swap part of your salary for benefits which are paid for or provided by the employer.

 In the example above, the employee “sacrifices” (i.e. reduces) her salary by directing $10,000 into a super fund.

 Superannuation is one special case.
-Other types of packaged benefits can operate to increase after-tax cash available to the employee, if it is the kind of benefit which has a reduced taxable value, and which the employee would otherwise have to pay for on a more expensive (after tax) basis.
+Other types of packaged benefits can operate to increase after-tax cash available to the employee, if it is the kind of benefit which has a reduced taxable value, and which the employee would otherwise have to pay for on an after-tax (i.e. more expensive) basis.

 It would cost the employee more (by the amount of the tax) than if paid by the employer on a non-taxable or reduced tax value basis.
-Car benefits can fall into this category.
+Car benefits can fall into this category, as can other FBT exempt or concessional items.

 Negotiation with your employer:

 Another practical consideration is the willingness or otherwise of your employer to “play ball” by packaging expenses, which necessarily involves a level of administration work, compliance activity and usually the oversight of a tax professional to ensure it’s done properly on an on-going basis.
-The salary packaging calculations can be very complex.
+Salary packaging calculations can be complex.

 To successfully salary-sacrifice, you need: